exoplatform/exo-documentation/docs/PersonalApplications.rst

 .. _View-Profile-Contacts:

-Viewing profile of other contacts
+Viewing profile of other users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To view all information of a contact, simply click his/her name.
 You